adaapp/primers-portfolio-e457/README.md

 ### Primer 8 - Joining & Detaching threads

+This challenge was a follow up from primer 7 and includes joining and detaching threads.

 To help complete this challenge I needed to break the overall problem down into the following main tasks:

+* The join function returns when the thread execution has completed.
+* The detach function separates the thread of execution from a thread object
+* The detach function executes to run the thread independently.

 ### Reflection

+The challenge with primer 8 was

 ---